Agent Context Management

 refresh tokens.
 Need to add rate limiting tests.

-Agent: [Spawns sub-agent to gather git/task state and merge with narrative]
+Agent: [Spawns sub-agent to gather git/task state and update project_state.md]

-The skill reduces the friction of updating context and ensures consistent formatting by combining your narrative with automatically gathered repo and task state.
+The skill reduces the friction of updating project state and ensures consistent formatting by combining your narrative with automatically gathered repo and task state.

 Use Cases and Patterns